tfindelkind-redis/azure-managed-redis-terraform/blog.md

 ```

 This calls Azure's documented **List Keys** API action — no `null_resource`, no local scripts, just clean data source logic.

+> **Note**: The listKeys operation requires `accessKeysAuthentication = "Enabled"` in the database configuration.
+This is why Terraform deployments differ slightly from portal ARM templates that may use `"Disabled"`.

 ## Available Examples